how to make Gnome Easter Eggs

 Once the egg is blown out, hold it over warm running water, allowing water to get inside the egg.

-Let the water drain out or blow it out and set on a towel and allow to dry completely before starting to make our DIY Gnome Easter eggs.
+Let the water drain out or blow it out and set it on a towel and allow it to dry completely before starting to make our DIY Gnome Easter eggs.

 top hats from cardboard tubes